Sonamkandari/Data_warehouse_project/README.md

 # Data_warehouse_project

+Welcome to the Data Warehouse and Analytical Project repository.
+This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+Designed as a portfolio project, it highlights industry-based practices in the data engineering and analytics.
+---
 - the first thing is we needd to create a project plan
 - for creating a project plan we will use Notion
 - Notion will help you to organise your plans, ideas all-in-one place.